burtonrhodes/nylas-java/README.md

 Common choices are log4j, logback, java.util.logging.
 If the application doesn't specify any logging framework, then SLF4J will emit one warning and then be completely silent.

-By default, the HTTP client is configured with the `com.nylas.HttpLoggingInterceptor` which provides 3 loggers for HTTP requests that only log at DEBUG level.
+By default, the HTTP client is configured with the `com.nylas2.HttpLoggingInterceptor` which provides 3 loggers for HTTP requests that only log at DEBUG level.
-- `com.nylas.http.Summary` logs one line for each request, containing method, URI, and content size and one line for each response containing status code, message, content size and duration.
+- `com.nylas2.http.Summary` logs one line for each request, containing method, URI, and content size and one line for each response containing status code, message, content size and duration.
-- `com.nylas.http.Headers` logs the request and response HTTP headers (except Authorization value by default).
+- `com.nylas2.http.Headers` logs the request and response HTTP headers (except Authorization value by default).
-- `com.nylas.http.Body` logs request and response bodies (first 10kB by default).
+- `com.nylas2.http.Body` logs request and response bodies (first 10kB by default).

 Enabling or disabling those loggers is done via the logging framework being used.
 For example, if using log4j2 and with an xml configuration file, include this line to enable all three: